robang74/redfishos/recovery/README.md

 * [do_sysdebug-utils_tgz.sh](do_sysdebug-utils_tgz.sh)

-The created tarball size is about 7.2Mb.
+The created tarball size is about 7.2 MB.
 Therefore, it is not included in this repository.

 Moreover, due to its nature, it is not immediate - at the moment - to deploy somewhere else than the root filesystem: